Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 FPorts can use arbitrary values inside the allowed FPort range and MUST be shared by the end-device, the Network Server and SCHC gateway.
-The uplink and downlink SCHC ports MUST be different.
+The uplink and downlink fragmentation FPorts MUST be different.
 Mechanism to share those FPorts values is out-of-scope of this document.
 In order to improve interoperability, it is RECOMMENDED to use:

-* RuleID = b'001000 (6-bit) for uplink fragmentation
+* RuleID = b'TBC (8-bit) for uplink fragmentation, named FPortUp
-* RuleID = b'001100 (6-bit) for downlink fragmentation
+* RuleID = b'TBC (8-bit) for downlink fragmentation, named FPortDown
-* 8-bit RuleIDs for compression, in the range [1;223] except values starting with the previous defined RuleID fragmentation values, i.e. except values in FPortsUp range [32;35] and values in FPortsDown range [48;51].
+* 8-bit RuleIDs for compression, in the range [1;223] except values previously defined RuleID fragmentation.

-Application can have multiple fragmentation session between a device and one or several SCHC gateways.
+Application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
 A set of FPort values is REQUIRED for each gateway instance the device is required to communicate with.